 City of Boulder Human Relations Commission (HRC)

-Grants of up to $1,500 and grants of up to $3,000 to Colorado nonprofit agencies and groups in eligible locations for events that honor and celebrate the experiences, contributions, and diverse cultures of immigrants.
-Funding is intended to support online events held as part of the City of Boulder Celebration of Immigrant Heritage Month in June 2021.
-Events must be free and open to the public and held within the Boulder city limits.
+Grants of up to $1,500 and grants of up to $3,500 to Colorado nonprofit agencies, organizations, and groups in eligible locations for community events that honor and celebrate the experiences, contributions, and diverse cultures of immigrants.
 Proposals that include an arts component are eligible for supplemental funding.
 Funds are also intended to support events that facilitate the successful integration of immigrants into the civic, economic, and cultural life of the Boulder community.

 GrantWatch ID#: 158677

 Organizations are eligible for grants with a maximum amount of $1,500 for each event.
 There is also a supplemental grant of up to $2,000 from the Office of Arts and Culture for proposals that include an arts component.

 This funding cycle will support online only events held as part of the city’s Celebration of Immigrant Heritage Month in June 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Proposals may be submitted either by mail, hand-delivery, or email to:

 Department of Housing and Human Services

 Boulder, CO 80302